core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 As an alternative to renewing the keying material before it expires, the server can simply cancel the group observation (see {{ssec-server-side-cancellation}} and {{ssec-server-side-cancellation-oscore}}), which results in the eventual re-registration of the clients that are still interested in the group observation.

-Applications requiring backward security or forward security are REQUIRED to use an actual group joining process (usually through a dedicated Group Manager), e.g., the ACE joining procedure defined in {{I-D.ietf-ace-key-groupcomm-oscore}}.
+For applications that require backward security or forward security, it is REQUIRED to use an actual group joining process through a dedicated Group Manager, e.g., the ACE joining procedure defined in {{I-D.ietf-ace-key-groupcomm-oscore}}.
 The server can facilitate the clients by providing them with information about the OSCORE group to join, as described in {{sec-inf-response}}.

 # Phantom Request as Deterministic Request {#deterministic-phantom-Request}